Hotmoka/hotmoka/README.md

 that specifies to use Java 11 and provides the dependency to `io-takamaka-code`, that is, the run-time classes of the Takamaka smart contracts.

-> We are using `1.0.11` here, as version of the Hotmoka and Takamaka runtime
+> We are using `1.0.13` here, as version of the Takamaka runtime
-> projects.
-Replace that, if needed, with the latest version of such projects.
+> project.
+Replace that, if needed, with the latest version of the project.

 Since the `pom.xml` file has changed, Eclipse will normally show an error in the `family` project.
 To solve it,